Home of Rhett & Link fans - the Mythical Beasts!

 If you have a question about R&L's lives that you think should be answered in this post, please let me know in the comments below!

 Rhett's full name is Rhett James McLaughlin.
 He was born October 11, 1977, in Macon, Georgia.
 His family moved to Thousand Oaks, California outside the Los Angeles area when Rhett was 3 and lived there until he was 5.
 He graduated from pre-school in 1982 in Thousand Oaks.
-His family then moved to Buies Creek, North Carolina in 1984, the same year Rhett would meet Link, where Rhett's father serves as a law professor at Campbell University.
+His family then moved to Buies Creek, North Carolina in the summer of 1984, the same year Rhett would meet Link, where Rhett's father serves as a law professor at Campbell University.
 His parents are still married.
 Rhett has one sibling, a brother named Cole who is three years older.

 Link's full name is Charles Lincoln Neal III.
 He was born June 1, 1978, in Boone Trail, North Carolina.
 He was totally blond as a child, but his hair eventually naturally darkened.
 Link went to pre-school at Lillington First Baptist Church and was also babysat by a woman named Loretta at some point in his childhood.
 Link's dad was a tobacco farmer.
 His parents divorced when he was two years old, and he experienced numerous changes in his family structure over the years, as a result.
 Link has no full siblings, but he has a variety of half-siblings and step-siblings, most of whom he does not discuss at length on camera.
 His step-dad at the time Link met Rhett was named Jimmy Capps, who had a daughter; Link's mom and Jimmy divorced when Link was 13 years old.
 His mom is currently remarried to Louis.